Danny-Wilkins/pdf-to-speech/README.md

 **What's cool about it**
 1. Takes any PDF and cleans it as much as reasonable before breaking it into AI-generatable chunks of roughly equal size (chunk size is adjustable)
+    a.
+Note - PDF to text is very difficult and imperfect - I've included some baseline cleanup that can apply to all PDFs (remove non-printing characters, weird line breaks, etc.) but other problems like page numbers in the middle of a paragraph are harder to deal with and should be done on a case-by-case basis.
-2. Ensures voice generation doesn't cut off in the middle of a sentence
+3. Ensures voice generation doesn't cut off in the middle of a sentence
-3. Brings up the voice generation UI/API automatically if it's not up
+4. Brings up the voice generation UI/API automatically if it's not up
-4. Automatically passes in your chosen parameters (needs improvement - some way to have profiles)
+5. Automatically passes in your chosen parameters (needs improvement - some way to have profiles)
-5. Saves progress as it goes so if it's interrupted partway, you don't have to start over (very jank - just a txt file saying which chunk you were on.
+6. Saves progress as it goes so if it's interrupted partway, you don't have to start over (very jank - just a txt file saying which chunk you were on.
 Sometimes is off by a few chunks.)

 **To do**
 1. Make a web UI so you can change parameters, etc. without editing code